jonbish/socialize/readme.txt

 Load the page/pages in question and check 'Hide Call To Action Box below this post' in the 'Socialize' panel of the post.

-= How do I change @tweetmeme/@backtype to my own Twitter username? =
+= How do I change @socializeWP to my own Twitter username? =

 Change the "Twitter Source" in the Socialize settings panel